davidtchiu/davidtchiu.github.io/teaching/cs475/hwk6.hashmap/index.md

 #### Grading

 ```
-This assignment will be graded out of 45 points:
+This assignment will be graded out of 85 points:

 [5pt] User input is properly handled, and invalid commands generates an error.

 [10pt] initmap() dynamically allocates a new thread-safe map on the heap.
 All
 fields are initialized.

+[15pt] A thread-safe version of get() is implemented.

+[20pt] A thread-safe version of put() is implemented.

-[20pt] Parallel version of mmm is properly implemented.
+[20pt] A thread-safe version of del() is implemented.

-[5pt] You must verify that parallel version is correct by comparing the result
-      matrix with one generated using the sequential algorithm.

-[5pt] Your work-sharing model for the parallel version is producing good
-      performance.

-[5pt] You are properly timing your results over multiple runs, and timing only
-      relevant portions of code.
+[5pt] The creation and management of locks should be hidden from users.

+[5pt] All locks should be hidden from users.

+[5pt] You properly free up any dynamically allocated memory.
 ```

 #### Submitting Your Assignment